 - NPL and MSSP students: Review the concern with the Faculty Director of your program.
 If this review does not result in resolution,

-Step 3.
-Review the concern with the Faculty Program Director.
-The Faculty Program Director will make the final determination about the student’s appeal.
+- Review the concern with the Faculty Program Director and SP2 Dean to determine the final determination about the student’s appeal.

 Code of Academic Integrity

 Since the University is an academic community, its fundamental purpose is the pursuit of knowledge.
 Essential to the success of this educational mission is a commitment to the principles of academic integrity.
 Every member of the University community is responsible for upholding the highest standards of honesty at all times.
 Students, as members of the community, are also responsible for adhering to the principles and spirit of the following Code of Academic Integrity.

 SP2 students are required to familiarize themselves with the Code of Academic Integrity.
 SP2 requires all entering students to complete an academic integrity quiz during New Student Orientation.
 SP2 works closely with The Center for Community Standards and Accountability (CCSA) to ensure students maintain the highest standards of academic integrity.
 CCSA is a supportive campus resource where faculty can receive consultation on how to manage academic integrity violations.
 A consultation is not an official complaint against a student.
 Ultimately, SP2 faculty have discretion on how to handle academic integrity violations.

 Activities that have the effect or intention of interfering with education, pursuit of knowledge, or fair evaluation of a student’s performance are prohibited.
 Examples of such activities include but are not limited to the following definitions:

 - Cheating: using or attempting to use unauthorized assistance, material, or study aids in examinations or other academic work or preventing, or attempting to prevent, another from using authorized assistance, material, or study aids.
 Example: using a cheat sheet in a quiz or exam, altering a graded exam, and resubmitting it for a better grade, etc.